 5 Minute Read

 Your potential customer probably has little to no idea about your brand, what you do, or why you do it.
 Before you delve into your brand’s what and why story, you must first be ‘heard’ in order to tell that story.

 What you say first can pave the way for a successful relationship, or it can sever your chances of landing that lead.
 As the saying goes “You only get one chance to make a first impression”.
 This is why your initial impression must present you as trustworthy, interesting and unique.
 Audiences don’t want to hear the same spiel they’ve heard a million times.
-Instead they want something that will whisk them off their feet and make their lives easier and give them a great initial experience.
+Instead they want something that will promise results, make their lives easier and give them a great initial experience.

 If you do this you will stand out and be ‘heard’.

 The awareness stage is the foundation of your pipeline.
 Without steady efforts to attract visitors to your website, the funnel will collapse.
 The top of the funnel fills a need or provides a potential solution to challenges customers face.
 This is where consumers are doing their research, seeking education about the solutions available on the market.
 Captivate these prospective customers with a compelling offer and watch them flow through the pipeline.